IVC Organic Farm and Garden

 In February 2010, the 5.8-acre farm project was selected by Washington D.C.-based Corps Network as a Project of the Year for its outstanding accomplishments in the category of Pathways to Achievement – Post-Secondary, Training and Credentialing Partnerships.
 The award honored Corps projects that succeed in creating career ladders for corps members through effective partnerships with community colleges.
 Selected projects serve as models for the country.
 The farm was one of six projects chosen from 143 across the country.

 Students learn about soils, agriculture methods, and complementary business methods in specialized workshops, career certificate, and degree programs.
-Core courses address the fundamentals of plant selection and propagation, landscape, farm and garden design, installation, and maintenance.
+Core courses address the fundamentals of plant selection and propagation, landscape, farm and garden design, installation, irrigation, and maintenance.
 Time-tested and newly developed technologies in organic landscape, farming, and gardening, are taught side-by-side in both indoor and outdoor settings.
 Courses are designed to meet the needs of the expanding organic landscape, farming, and gardening industry.
 Both industry professionals and home gardeners participating in the program use the farm as a teaching lab.
 The pilot class–which was not listed in the class schedule–was over-enrolled by the second meeting.
 Since then, the "Principals and Practices of Organic Farming and Gardening" have all filled immediately.

 The program offers four classes every semester.
 Environmental Landscape program enrollment grew more than three-fold the first year the farm was established.
 The movement toward more sustainable practices, organic farming, and development of local food systems means the program participants become key contributors and leaders to the rapid growth of the sustainable landscape, farming, and gardening industries.